-We recommend that students considering a major in Religious Studies take a 100-level “Studying Religion” course and at least two 200-level courses by the end of the their second year.
+For students who want an introduction to the field or who are considering a major in Religious Studies, we recommend taking one of the department’s 100-level “Studying Religion” courses.
+For students considering a major, we also recommend taking at least two 200-level courses by the end of the their second year.

 Religious Studies helps students develop tools to understand the complex ways that people across history and around the world oppose oppression, justify violence, understand their bodies, and give meaning to their lives.
 Our curriculum is among the most international on campus and many majors study abroad, bringing their experiences to capstone seminars and mentored research projects.